Karen Adams

-Karen Adams is an American newscaster who worked in many stations around the country, but her longest period (over 21 years) was at WPRI-TV in Providence, Rhode Island.
+Karen Adams (born July 4, 1955) is an American newscaster who worked in many stations around the country, but her longest period (over 21 years) was at WPRI-TV in Providence, Rhode Island.

 Education and early career

 Adams graduated from Southwest Missouri State University in 1975 with a degree in speech and theatre, and a minor in journalism.
 She began her career in broadcasting as the only news employee at an AM radio station near her hometown.

 Television news

 Adams began her television career at KOAM-TV in Pittsburg/Joplin, and also worked for WMDT-TV in Salisbury, Maryland.
 Before joining WPRI, she was an anchor and then news director at WPCQ-TV in Charlotte, North Carolina.
 She arrived in Providence in March 1989, anchoring the 6 and 11 p.m. reports, and adding the 5 p.m. report to her duties in 2002.
 Adams is the second-longest-serving female newscaster in Providence working at WPRI-TV for 21 years, Patrice Wood of WJAR, 40 years.

 Karan Adams' final broadcast on WPRI-TV was on Thursday, December 30, 2010.